leap-stc/leap-stc.github.io/docs/data/data_locations.md

 !!! note

-    As shown in the picture above, every user will see `'/home/jovyan'` as their root directory.
-This is different from many HPC accounts where your home directory will point to a directory with your username.
-But the functionality is similar.
+    Unlike most systems, on a Jupyter hub every user sees `'/home/jovyan'` as their root directory, but the functionality is similar.
 These are *your own files* and they cannot be seen/modified by other users (except admins).

-!!! warning

-    Individual user directories `/home/jovyan` have a storage quota.
 Your home directory is intended only for notebooks, analysis scripts, and small datasets (< 1 GB).
-Large datasets are better stored in cloud buckets.
-Unlike the cloud buckets, these directories use an underlying storage with a rigid limit.
-If a single user fills up the space, the Hub crashes for everyone.
-We ask users to restrict their home directory size to 25GB and enforce a hard limit of 100GB, which may decrease.
+Large datasets should stored in cloud buckets.
+Please try to keep your home directory size to 25GB.
 To check how much space you are using in your home directory open a terminal window on the hub and run `du -h --max-depth=1 ~/ | sort -h`.

-If you want to save larger files for your work, we recommend using cloud storage.
 See the [Hub Usage Alert][hub-usage-alert] for guidance on reducing storage.

-# Cloud Storage
+!!! warning

+    Home directories have a hard limit of 100GB, which may decrease without warning.

+## Jupyter Hub Cloud Buckets

-LEAP owns two Google Cloud buckets (leap-persistent and leap-scratch) and also has an allocation of storage on an Open Storage Network (OSN) pod.
+LEAP uses two Google Cloud buckets (leap-persistent and leap-scratch) and also has an allocation of storage on an Open Storage Network (OSN) pod.

 1. For "internal" use, i.e. during the research process, use the JupyterHub in conjunction with dedicated LEAP buckets in Google Cloud Storage (GCS).
 1. For publishing or sharing data externally (i.e. in conjunction with a released paper), we recommend pushing to OSN Pods.